 A lot has been covered in automating meter readings so far.
-In previous blog posts here and here, I’ve talked about connecting hardware to a computer and a computer to the cloud.
 At Labs we’ve built programs to provide the solutions to such issues, but there’s still something missing.
 That’s where the Raspberry Pi comes in.
 Because the Automated Meter Reading File Handler is meant to act like desktop application, and the Serial Port Reader really is a desktop application, the need for a computer can’t be eliminated.
 However, putting a laptop beside every piece of equipment gets expensive, and ridiculous, fast.
 So instead, let’s look at the Raspberry Pi, and how it can help solve this problem.

 It isn’t edible